 Perhaps it’s the relative isolation of the area or the feeling you get while driving through the region that the bushland looks much the same as it must have done hundreds of years ago, but there’s something about the Burke Shire that makes it easy to imagine this land when brave pioneers ventured far from home to settle here.
 The land seems imbued with the spirit of both the original inhabitants and those intrepid trailblazers and the early history of the area has an allure that can be missing in more populated areas.,

 And you know that song that everywhere you go, you always take the weather with you?
 Well, up here on the doorstep of the Gulf of Carpentaria you could be lucky enough to be here at the right time to see a very rare weather phenomenon, known as the Morning Glory.
 And we can virtually guarantee that you won’t have ever seen anything like it!
 This unique cloud formation rolls across the sky in a distinctive tubular shape in spring.
-The cloud phenomenon can reach up to 1000km in length and the Burke Shire is one of only two places in the world where it is known to occur.
+The cloud phenomenon can reach up to 1000km in length and the Burke Shire is one of only two places in the world where it is known to occur on a frequent basis.